Investors Outside the U.S.

 - Oftentimes, US ETFs can be traded through CFDs instead.
 However, these products are typically more expensive than ETFs, plus they add some credit risk.
 Consequently, this this solution is less attractive than finding suitable ETF substitutes.

 - And finally, some US brokerages allow accounts to be opened from Europe, see this article on Europoor.com.
 It is unclear how long this loophole will exist.

-In the longer term, our custom portfolios will hopefully close this gap, making it easier for European investors to use our service.
+In the longer term, we are planning to add features to make it easier for European investors to use our service.
 We are planning to add features to (a) substitute ETFs in our asset allocation, and (b) convert currencies.
 However, these features are not available just yet.